-‘A high-quality Physical Education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
+A high-quality Physical Education curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It should provide opportunities for pupils to become physically confident in a way which supports their health and fitness.
-Opportunities to compete in sport and other activities build character and help to embed values such as fairness and respect’ (Physical Education Programmes of Study 2013)
+Opportunities to compete in sport and other activities, build character and help to embed values such as fairness and respect.

-At Castlefort JMI School, we recognise the importance of high quality Physical Education and the part it plays in raising standards and narrowing achievement gaps.
-Physical Education and Sport are important in giving children the knowledge, understanding and the tools to make a positive impact on their own health and well-being.
+At Castlefort, we recognise the importance of high quality physical education, physical activity and sport and the part it plays in raising standards and narrowing achievement gaps.
+Physical Education and school sport are important in giving children the knowledge, understanding and the tools to make a positive impact on their own health and well-being.
 Our strategy will aim to:

-The curriculum for Key Stage 1 focuses on the development of fundamental movement skills, becoming increasingly competent and confident and improving their agility, balance and co-ordination, individually and with others.
+The curriculum for Key Stage 1 focuses on the development of fundamental movement skills, becoming increasingly competent and confident and improving agility, balance and co-ordination, individually and with others.

 School Games Quality Mark